ShabnamAtf/ShabnamAtf/README.md

 🔍 I’m interested in uncovering hidden truths in data.

-💞️ I’m open to collaborating on projects involving NLP, LLMs, VLMs and RAG.
+💞️ I’m open to collaborating on projects involving NLP, LLMs, VLM and RAG.

 📫 How to reach me: zahraatf2@gmail.com